 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, NHA Certified Medical Administrative Assistant (CMAA) exam vouchers are provided to you in the format of a digital registration process to enroll for the exam after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, NHA Certified Medical Administrative Assistant (CMAA) exam vouchers are provided to you in the format of a digital registration process to enroll for the exam after successful completion of the course and financial obligation.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.